I’m not an addict. But, I’ve loved one!

 Living with an addict is a roller coaster ride.
 When you love an addict, you spend a lot of time and energy hoping he or she will change.
 You put up with a lot of unacceptable behaviour, things you even considered “deal breakers” at one time.
 The addict lies and makes promises that he/she doesn’t keep.
 They promise you the sun and the moon and that it will get better, that it’ll NEVER happen again, but it always does.
 You eventually find the relationship has run its course or that the abuser hits “rock bottom”.
 The question is which will come first????

-I stopped telling myself “if he loves me, he’ll just stop”, cause the truth is if he could simply choose to stop, he wouldn’t be an addict.
+I stopped telling myself “if he loves me, he’ll just stop”, because the truth is if he could simply choose to stop, he wouldn’t be an addict.
 Loving an addict is painful.
 Trust me I know.
-You try to be supportive, but they take advantage.
-You offer help but they refuse.
-The more you scream, yell or threaten, the more they try to blame you.
-You stand in the doorway of the bedroom and plead with them that you just want things to be the way they were.
-You watch the person you fell in love with disappear right in front of your eyes … if you watch long enough, you will find, you start to disappear too.
-The person you fell in love with only shows up part of the time to the relationship.
-It’s like you are with someone with two personalities.
-I realized, I was truly powerless over the addiction, and the love that I once had is no longer – it’s just tainted with resentment, anger and hurt.
+I tried to be supportive, but was taken advantage of.
+I offered help but they’d refuse.
+The more I screamed, yelled or threatened, the more they’d try to blame me.
+I stood in the doorway of the bedroom and plead with him that I just wanted things to be the way they were.
+I watched the person I fell in love with disappear right in front of my eyes … I watched long enough, that I found, I was starting to disappear too.
+The person I fell in love with only showed up part of the time to the relationship.
+It’s like I was with someone with two personalities.
+I realized, I was truly powerless over the addiction, and the love that I once had was no longer, it was tainted with resentment, anger and hurt.

 Let’s Talk About Choice ….